-Exploring the trends in housing payment costs across households, we show that on average households were paying one-fifth of their income on housing costs in 2016,1 but that there was substantial variation across households.
+Exploring the trends in housing payment costs across households, we show that on average households were paying one fifth of their income on housing costs in $2015^1$ , but that there was substantial variation across households.
 Our measurement of housing costs relates only to the payment of rent or mortgage and does not cover other costs such as insurance or utilities.
 The analysis indicates that private renters, those living in Dublin and the surrounding Mid-East region and low income households were paying a significantly higher proportion of their incomes on housing payments.
-In particular, households in the bottom 25 per cent of the income distribution were spending on average between two-fifths to more than one half of their income on housing costs, depending on tenure.
+In particular, households in the bottom 25 per cent of the income distribution are spending on average over two-fifths of their income on housing costs.